 System Operating Limit:

-The value (such as MW, MVar, Amperes, Frequency or Volts) that satisfies the most limiting of the prescribed operating criteria for a specified system configuration to ensure operation within acceptable reliability criteria.
+The value (such as MW, MVar, amperes, frequency or volts) that satisfies the most limiting of the prescribed operating criteria for a specified system configuration to ensure operation within acceptable reliability criteria.
 System Operating Limits are based upon certain operating criteria.
 These include, but are not limited to:

-Facility Ratings (Applicable pre- and post-Contingency equipment or facility ratings)
+Facility Ratings (applicable pre- and post-Contingency Equipment Ratings or Facility Ratings)

-Transient Stability Ratings (Applicable pre- and post-Contingency Stability Limits)
+transient stability ratings (applicable pre- and post-Contingency stability limits)

-Voltage Stability Ratings (Applicable pre- and post-Contingency Voltage Stability)
+voltage stability ratings (applicable pre- and post-Contingency voltage stability)

-System Voltage Limits (Applicable pre- and post-Contingency Voltage Limits)
+system voltage limits (applicable pre- and post-Contingency voltage limits)

 The SDT is proposing revisions to the Glossary definition.
 Specifically, the SDT is proposing to revise the Glossary definition to lowercase those terms that are not defined terms, and thus, should not be capitalized in the definition narrative.